XELA-MX/EssentialsPath-Library/README.md

 - [ ] File manipulation utilities
 - [x] String-based path representation
 - [ ] Streamlined development for file system interactions

+EPath offers a unified interface for accessing important system locations and performing file operations, making it easier for developers to manage file system tasks in their projects.